 Some mortgage advisers charge a fixed fee for advice.
 Others may charge an advice fee that is a percentage of the total loan amount.
 In addition, all lifetime mortgage advisers receive a payment from the product provider.
 As a result, many advisers receive both an advice fee and payment.

-At Legal & General, we do things differently:
+We do things differently:

 We do not charge an advice fee for equity release

-Legal & General does not charge an advice fee for equity release
+We don't charge an advice fee for equity release

 Instead, our advice costs are covered by a payment we receive from Legal & General Home Finance Limited (the mortgage provider).
 This payment is only received when the lifetime mortgage completes.